Without any doubt the buses Tri-ang produced over more than 30 years are the most collectable

 GENERAL OMNIBUS No.1

 The General Omnibus is much larger than the Electric bus.
 It has a length of 78 cm.
+It is remarkable that this model was made to scale from drawings supplied by L.G.O.C.

 The bus has disc wheels with rubber tyres, a metal radiator and Domed mudguards.